amitshq/awesome-low-level-design/problems/digital-wallet-system.md

 # Designing a Digital Wallet System

+# Please use the Dev branch for further Modifications and Upsering
 In this article, we will explore the object-oriented design and implementation of a Digital Wallet System using Java.

 This system facilitates online transactions, enabling users to store money digitally and make secure payments.